-The devices are available in the TSOP48 (12 x 20 mm), VFBGA55 (8 x 10 x 1.05 mm) and VFBGA63 (9 x 11 x 1.05 mm) packages and in two different versions:
+The NAND512xxA2D devices are available in the TSOP48 (12 x 20 mm) and VFBGA63 (9 x 11 x 1.05 mm) packages.

+The NAND512xxA2D devices are available in two different versions:

 - No option (Chip Enable 'care', sequential row read enabled): the sequential row read feature allows to download up to all the pages in a block with one read command and addressing only the first page to read - With Chip Enable 'don't care' feature.
 This enables the sharing of the bus between more active memories that are simultaneously active as Chip Enable transitions during latency do not stop read operations.
 Program and erase operations are not interrupted by Chip Enable transitions.